 - AEP offers a variety of academic information workshops each semester, on topics such as applying to graduate school, resume and CV writing, and communicating with professors.

-- AEP students have been accepted to graduate programs at top-tier universities in the US and UK after completing our program.
+- AEP students have been accepted to graduate programs at top-tier universities in the US, UK, and Canada after completing our program.

 What will you learn?

 - Our pronunciation classes will help you speak more clearly, focusing on stress and intonation patterns as well as individual sounds.

 - Our TOEFL, IELTS, and GRE preparation courses focus on both content and test-taking strategies.

 - Arranged for AEP, these lectures on a variety of topics feature speakers from the university and the city of Austin.